VidCoin/VidCoin-Unity-SDK/Documentation.md

   - `int reward = (int) viewInfo["reward"];`
   - `VidCoin.VCStatusCode statusCode = (VidCoin.VCStatusCode) viewInfo["statusCode"];`

-The value associated to the `reward` key now contains the amount of your in-game currency that was *actually* credited to the user on the server side.
+The value associated to the `reward` key now contains the amount of your in-app currency that was *actually* credited to the user on the server side.

 The `statusCode` variable can have two values:
   - `VCStatusCodeSuccess` : The Vidcoin server validated the view